Efficiently solving the harmonic model predictive control formulation: Introduction

 To show how to solve the resulting optimization problem, we present a solver based on the alternating direction method of multipliers (ADMM) algorithm \cite{Boyd_FTML_2011} using ideas and approaches taken from state of the art solvers \cite{Garstka_JOTA_2021}, \cite{Stellato_OSQP}, \cite{Krupa_TCST_20}.
 The resulting solver, which is available in the SPCIES toolbox \cite{SPCIES}, is well suited for its implementation in embedded systems, especially considering that the HMPC formulation is particularly suited for its use with small prediction horizons.

 The remainder of this article is structured as follows.
 In Section \ref{sec:SOC} we describe the SOC-like sets that we deal with in subsequent sections and present explicit solutions for the Euclidean projection onto them.
 We briefly recall the HMPC formulation in Section \ref{sec:HMPC}.
 Section \ref{sec:solver} presents the ADMM algorithm and its particularization to HMPC.
 Numerical results are presented in Section \ref{sec:results}.
-We close with Section \ref{sec:conclusions}.
+Concluding remarks and a discussion of the computational results are provided in Section~\ref{sec:conclusions}.